Success functions in large contests

 Recently there have been several attempts to extend Tullock-type CSFs to contests with a continuum of agents, see for example \citet{lahkar2023optimal, lahkar2023rent} and \citet{dougan2023large}.
 The goal of these papers is to obtain explicit characterization of the equilibrium in cases where this is not possible with a finite set of contestants.
 However, the range of these proposed CSFs is not bounded above by one, so it is hard to interpret them as winning probabilities or shares of a prize.
-The RPFs axiomatized in this paper to dot have this issue.
-While they do not yield closed form expressions for equilibria, we illustrate in Section \ref{sec-applications} that they can be used to address some of the classic questions in the contests literature.
+The RPFs axiomatized in this paper do not have this issue.
+While we do not obtain closed form expressions for equilibria, we illustrate in Section \ref{sec-applications} that they can be used to address some of the classic questions in the contests literature.